erskin19/TC349/week2/fishbowl/doc/faq.md

 ### Why don't you automatically load the latest version of jQuery from the Google CDN?

 1. The latest version of jQuery may not be compatible with the existing plugins/code on the site.
-Version updating should be an intentional decision.
+Version updating shliid be an intentional decision.
 2. The latest version has a very short `max-age=3600` compares to the specific version of `max-age=31536000`, which means you won't get the benefits of